 For this reason, we find the ‘pack in, pack out’, ‘leave things as you find it’ philosophies often trundled out for campers and trampers lacking in ambition.
 They focus on the displacement of rubbish – “put it somewhere else, not here” – without recognising the reality that there is no “away” to throw things to.
 And, they don’t encourage you to try and reduce your waste in the first place – the approach which we feel makes a bigger difference.

 Based on what we found on the ground, we suggest that if you don’t necessarily want to be extreme as us (fair enough!) but still want to do something to reduce your holiday waste, start by making and preparing from scratch your favourite snacks before you go on holiday.
 For example, if all you do is make yourself a massive batch of muesli bars, as we did before we left (for 4 days we made 44 mini muesli bars!), that’s a great start.
 Another great idea is making crackers – we have a recipe that is not dissimilar to Shapes and is very easy.
-Shortly, we will upload our easy food recipes to the Media and Resources section of our website (but note you can find recipes for just about anything on the internet).
+You can find our easy food recipes here (but note you can find recipes for just about anything on the internet).

 The kinds of rubbish we found on the track also makes us believe that people are not intentionally littering on the Abel Tasman.
 We found a lot of items that people were probably quite annoyed about losing – a brand new hot pink cup, a pair of sunglasses, the bra and shoe, and a full bottle of water.
 And when it comes to all that snack packaging… a cynical person might presume these were intentionally dropped, but we can also see how this happens accidentally – the corners of packets are light and small and can easily blow away or slip out of fingers.
 Similarly, crumpled up wrappers can easily fall out of pockets, especially if you are getting in and out of the water, changing around clothes, like so many people do on the Abel Tasman.